Lab 8: Setup and Configure a DHCP Server

 journalctl -f -u isc-dhcp-server

-1. In your deb3 terminal, attempt to start the isc-dhcp-service service.
+- In your deb3 terminal, attempt to start the isc-dhcp-server service.

 Troubleshooting Tip: